jmMeessen/devbox/README.md

 # devbox
 Building a portable docker based developer toolbox

+* a versioned building block,
+* continuously tested,
+* extensible,
+* portable,
+* sharable.

+## How to use the Devbox

+## How to build the Devbox

+It is assumed that you have a Docker environment installed (or alternatively Boot2Docker).

+After getting the latest version of the box by cloning the Git repository, position yourself in the root of directory structure so that run the various commands.

+To create the Devbox (and run the automatic validation tests) execute :

+ > make

+To run the tests only, execute :
+ > make test

+To connect interactively to the Devbox, just execute :

+ > make shell

+## How to run the presentation

+(With Docker of course)

+To start a containerized web server that will generate the presentation:

+ > make presentation

+To display it, start your favourite browser and point it to the Docker IP, port 80 (the address is echoed on the screen once the container is started).

+---

 Tu l'as sûrement deja vécu, ami développeur/Full stack Engineer.
 Lors de l'accueil un nouveau collègue ou un stagiaire, il te faut consacrer 2 jours et une énergie sans précédent avant qu'il puisse "vraiment" travailler sur le projet.

 Mettre au point et surtout maintenir un environnement de développement efficace et adapté a l'écosystème de votre équipe met du temps.
 Mais son apprentissage par le nouvel arrivant aussi.
 Et de plus la courbe d'apprentissage n'est pas linéaire.
 Conséquences: démotivation, planning décalé, frustration.